CMakePP/CMaize/docs/src/developer/design/add_target.rst

 **********************

 CMaize will be dealing with targets associated with multiple coding languages.
-Generally speaking most of these coding languages have terms to describe similar concepts; however, they disagree on what those terms are.
-In order to provide a unified description we define the following terms and will use these terms throughout this page regardless of what the coding-language appropriate terms are.
+Most coding languages organize code similarly, but differ in what they term those organizational units.
+In order to provide a unified description we define the following terms.
+We use these terms throughout this page regardless of what the coding-language appropriate terms are.

 .. glossary::